Part of our Code & Development MCP category.

 Serena solves a real problem: AI coding agents that manipulate code as text are fundamentally limited compared to agents that understand code structure.
 By bridging Language Server Protocol and JetBrains IDE capabilities to the MCP ecosystem, Serena gives any AI agent access to the same “go to definition,” “find all references,” and “rename symbol” operations that human developers take for granted.

-If you’re using an MCP-compatible coding agent and you work with large or multi-file codebases, Serena is the most impactful MCP server in the code tooling category.
+If you’re using an MCP-compatible coding agent and you work with large or multi-file codebases, Serena remains the most impactful MCP server in the code tooling category.
+Just plan for process cleanup in your setup, pin your JDK if you’re on Java, and read the configuration docs before assuming it’s working.

 ChatForest Rating: 4 out of 5